Correlation Between Dnp Select and Cohen Steers

 Strong

-Over the last 90 days Cohen Steers Total has generated negative risk-adjusted returns adding no value to fund investors.
+Compared to the overall equity markets, risk-adjusted returns on investments in Cohen Steers Total are ranked lower than 4 (%) of all funds and portfolios of funds over the last 90 days.
 Despite fairly strong technical and fundamental indicators, Cohen Steers is not utilizing all of its potentials.
 The latest stock price confusion, may contribute to short-horizon losses for the traders.

 Dnp Select and Cohen Steers Volatility Contrast